riyaj-kalegar03/Spotify-clone/README.md

 This is spotify clone using html and css

 # Similer to original Spotify
- This is same as original spotify.
+ This is same as original spotify in UI.